esnet/oscars-newtech/doc/source/codedoc/net/es/oscars/pce/TopologyPruneTest.rst

 .. java:package:: net.es.oscars.pce
    :noindex:

-.. java:type:: @Slf4j @RunWith @SpringApplicationConfiguration @Transactional public class TopologyPruneTest
+.. java:type:: @Slf4j @Transactional public class TopologyPruneTest extends AbstractCoreTest

    Created by jeremy on 6/30/16.
 Tests correctness of how the NonPalindromicalPCE removes nodes/ports/links from different topology layers returned by TopoService and prior to passing them into ServiceLayerTopology.